-Aerobic exercise (walking, cycling) during and after cancer therapy.
+Aerobic exercise (walking, cycling), strength training or a mix of both immediately before, during or after cancer therapy.

 Cancer-related fatigue is a complex and common experience, affecting 70–100% of the cancer patient population.

-Fatigue associated with cancer (specifically solid tumours) and its treatment.
+Fatigue and other symptoms associated with cancer and its treatment.

 Supervision by an exercise physiologist or physiotherapist may be particularly beneficial for people who are new to exercise or who have become deconditioned.
 (See Consumer resources.)

-Exercise regimens used in trials consisted of five sessions per week and included both supervised and unsupervised (home) exercise sessions.
+Typical exercise regimens used in the trials consisted of two to five sessions per week (about 30 minutes per session) for up to 16 weeks and included both supervised and unsupervised (home) exercise sessions.

 Tips and challenges

-In the past, people with cancer were encouraged to rest if they felt fatigued.
+In the past, people with cancer were encouraged to rest if they felt fatigued or had other symptoms due to their disease or treatment.
 However, this can lead to further deconditioning.
-Aerobic exercise should be considered as one component of a management strategy for fatigue that may include a range of other interventions and education.
+Exercise should be considered as one component of a management strategy for cancer-related symptoms that may include a range of other interventions and education.

 NHMRC Level 1 evidence.

 The Clinical Oncology Society of Australia’s position statement on exercise in cancer care recommends that exercise be embedded as part of standard practice in cancer care.